 Qualifications and Training

-How can I become a support worker?
+How can I become a Support Worker?
 What training will I need?
 What qualifications are available?

 You don’t need any specific qualifications to start work for us as a Support Worker, but there are several training options available that will help you progress in your career in social care.

-Working towards vocational qualification such as the Diploma in Health and Social Care at Level 2 or 3 is a great way of building your professional development and gaining the skills needed to deliver excellent support.
+Working towards a vocational qualification such as the Diploma in Health and Social Care at Level 2 or 3 is a great way of building your professional development and gaining the skills needed to deliver excellent support.

 Find out more about all of the options available if you want to start a new career in support work, or build on your existing training to further develop your social care career…